DJ-Dingo/pibooth-oled-display/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can provide your own logo to the screen.
 Default is the Pibooth logo in 128x32 or 128x64.
-If you are using an OLED screen with other dimention you need to make a new photo and put it in the OLED logo folder.
+If you are using an OLED screen with other dimension you need to make a new photo and put it in the OLED logo folder.
-You can allso convert pictures with Gimp or online services like `this_page <https://online-converting.com/image/>`_ If you have an 128x64, you convert a picture to that size in 8-bit mode, or make som tests.
-Or you can use some of the `XCF_files Here <https://github.com/DJ-Dingo/pibooth-oled-display/tree/master/templates/xcf_files>`_ and change them.
+You can allso convert pictures with Gimp or online services like `this_page <https://online-converting.com/image/>`_ If you have an 128x64 display, you convert a picture to that size in 8-bit mode, or make some tests.
+Or you can use some of the `XCF_files we used to make the pibooth logo.
+Download Here <https://github.com/DJ-Dingo/pibooth-oled-display/tree/master/templates/xcf_files>`_ and change them using the free `GIMP <https://www.gimp.org/>`_

 [OLED DISPLAY TEXT]